progit/progit/es-es/02-git-basics/01-chapter2.markdown

 > That creates a directory named "grit", initializes a `.git` directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
 If you go into the new `grit` directory, you’ll see the project files in there, ready to be worked on or used.
 If you want to clone the repository into a directory named something other than grit, you can specify that as the next command-line option:

-	$ git clone git://github.com/schacon/grit.git mygrit
+	$ git clone git://github.com/schacon/grit.git migrit

-Ese comando hace lo mismo que el anterior, pero el directorio de destino se llamará mygrit.
+Ese comando hace lo mismo que el anterior, pero el directorio de destino se llamará migrit.

 > That command does the same thing as the previous one, but the target directory is called mygrit.

 Git te permite usar distintos protocolos de transferencia.
-El ejemplo anterior usa el protocolo `git://`, pero también te puedes encontrar con `http(s)://` o `user@server:/path.git`, que utilizan el protocolo de transferencia SSH.
+El ejemplo anterior usa el protocolo `git://`, pero también te puedes encontrar con `http(s)://` o `usuario@servidor:/ruta.git`, que utilizan el protocolo de transferencia SSH.
 En el Capítulo 4 se introducirán todas las opciones disponibles a la hora de configurar el acceso a tu repositorio Git, y las ventajas e inconvenientes de cada una.

 > Git has a number of different transfer protocols you can use.
 The previous example uses the `git://` protocol, but you may also see `http(s)://` or `user@server:/path.git`, which uses the SSH transfer protocol.
 Chapter 4 will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.

+## Guardando cambios en el repositorio ##

-## Recording Changes to the Repository ##
+> Recording Changes to the Repository

+Tienes un repositorio Git completo, y una copia de trabajo de los archivos de ese proyecto.
+Necesitas hacer algunos cambios, y confirmar instantáneas de esos cambios a tu repositorio cada vez que el proyecto alcance un estado que desees grabar.

-You have a bona fide Git repository and a checkout or working copy of the files for that project.
+> You have a bona fide Git repository and a checkout or working copy of the files for that project.
 You need to make some changes and commit snapshots of those changes into your repository each time the project reaches a state you want to record.

+Recuerda que cada archivo de tu directorio de trabajo puede estar en uno de estos dos estados: bajo seguimiento (tracked), o sin seguimiento (untracked).
+Los archivos bajo seguimiento son aquellos que existían en la última instantánea; pueden estar sin modificaciones, modificados, o preparados.
+Los archivos sin seguimiento son todos los demás - cualquier archivo de tu directorio que no estuviese en tu última instantánea, y que tampoco está en tu área de preparación.
+La primera vez que clonas un repositorio, todos tus archivos estarán bajo seguimiento y sin modificaciones, ya que los acabas de copiar y no has modificado nada.

-Remember that each file in your working directory can be in one of two states: tracked or untracked.
+> Remember that each file in your working directory can be in one of two states: tracked or untracked.
 Tracked files are files that were in the last snapshot; they can be unmodified, modified, or staged.
 Untracked files are everything else - any files in your working directory that were not in your last snapshot and are not in your staging area.
 When you first clone a repository, all of your files will be tracked and unmodified because you just checked them out and haven’t edited anything.

+Al editar archivos, Git los ve como modificados, porque los has cambiado desde tu última confirmación.
+Preparas estos archivos modificados, confirmas todos los cambios que hayas preparado, y repites el ciclo.
+Este proceso queda ilustrado en la Figura 2-1.

-As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
+> As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
 You stage these modified files and then commit all your staged changes, and the cycle repeats.
 This lifecycle is illustrated in Figure 2-1.

 Insert 18333fig0201.png
+Figura 2-1.
+El ciclo de vida del estado de tus archivos.

-Figure 2-1.
+> Figure 2-1.
 The lifecycle of the status of your files.

+### Comprobando el estado de tus archivos ###

-### Checking the Status of Your Files ###
+> Checking the Status of Your Files

+Tu principal herramienta para determinar qué archivos están en qué estado es el comando `git status`.
+Si ejecutas este comando justo después de clonar un repositorio, deberías ver algo así:

-The main tool you use to determine which files are in which state is the git status command.
+> The main tool you use to determine which files are in which state is the git status command.
 If you run this command directly after a clone, you should see something like this:

 	$ git status
 	# On branch master
 	nothing to commit (working directory clean)

+Esto significa que tienes un directorio de trabajo limpio - en otras palabras, no tienes archivos bajo seguimiento y modificados.
+Git tampoco ve ningún archivo que no esté bajo seguimiento, o estaría listado ahí.
+Por último, el comando te dice en qué rama estás.
+Por ahora, esa rama siempre es la maestra (master), que es la predeterminada; no te preocupes de eso por ahora.
+El siguiente capítulo tratará los temas de las ramas y las referencias en detalle.

-This means you have a clean working directory—in other words, there are no tracked and modified files.
+> This means you have a clean working directory—in other words, there are no tracked and modified files.
 Git also doesn’t see any untracked files, or they would be listed here.
 Finally, the command tells you which branch you’re on.
 For now, that is always master, which is the default; you won’t worry about it here.
 The next chapter will go over branches and references in detail.

+Digamos que añades un nuevo archivo a tu proyecto, un sencillo archivo README.
+Si el archivo no existía ya, y ejecutas `git status`, verás tus archivos sin seguimiento:

-Let’s say you add a new file to your project, a simple README file.
+> Let’s say you add a new file to your project, a simple README file.
 If the file didn’t exist before, and you run `git status`, you see your untracked file like so:

 	$ vim README
 	$ git status